jeffreylees/grav-skeleton-rtfm-site/pages/01.basics/01.overview/docs.md

 ### strikethrough
-In GFM (GitHub flavored Markdown) you can do strikethroughs.
+In GFM (GitHub Flavored Markdown) you can do strikethroughs.

 ```markdown
 ~~Strike through this text.~~